slsfi/Edith/README.md

 ### Production

 Start by bumping version in pom.xml.
 Server is only accesible from Mysema VPN.
-Note that war is deployed as a root webapp.
 Password is "annotaatio"

     git tag -a v0.7.9 -m 'Deployed for SLS on 3.9.2013'